sergiogallegos/.dotfiles/README.md

 # .dotfiles
 My Config

-Im using a MacBookPro 15-inch, 2017
+I'm using a MacBookPro 15-inch, 2017